riju18/Medical-ECG-Image-Claasification/README.md

 # Medical-ECG-Image-Claasification
 The Deep Learning approach to classifying Normal Person heartbeat, abnormal heart rate, and Myocardial Infarction.

+# Caution:
+  + It's an experimental & learning project
+  + Don't use it in production

 # Steps to follow:
   + create python venv
   + install requirements.txt file